Tonedawg1/gen1recomp-tm-hm-names/README.md

 This works with the player's inventory, the pc, and shops.
 Full disclosure this was made with the help of AI.

-This is intended for the Gen 1 games (red / blue / yellow).
-Gen 2 has something like this built in by default.
+Now with Gen 2 Support for the Shops / Game Corners!

 Example Image: https://imgur.com/a/gen1recomp-tm-hm-move-names-example-v1-1-0-EBJ36Y3